 ABO Comix Prisoner Solidarity Fundraiser

 All the folks over at ABO Comix are raising money to get the organization off the ground and into a more stable and sustainable position.
-Our immediate need is paying out our contributors.
-Each artist in our second queer prisoners anthology receives a $100 donation to their commissary or it is given to a loved one on their behalf.
+We are fundraising to continue to help our artists and contributors in prison who receive regular donations to their commissary or their loved ones.
 Donations in prison are used for buying food, clothing, weather-specific items for intense heat or cold, copays for medical care, gender affirming items, and art supplies.

 Excluding overhead, our proceeds go directly to assisting queer people who are incarcerated all throughout the country with a multitude of needs.
 This fundraiser would lay a foundation for us to expand our work and recruit more people; volunteers, allies, and contributors.
 It is a dream of ours for ABO Comix to be a sustainable and successful nonprofit that not only supports our queer family behind bars but also creates bridges for them to recover and integrate back into society post incarceration.
 We are currently assisting in resume and portfolio building for our contributors.
 We have high hopes of one day being able to employ those who were formerly incarcerated as well.
 As stated before this money will give us the needed capital to help us achieve our goals.

 ABO Comix is a collective of creators and activists who work to amplify the voices of LGBTQ prisoners through art.
 By working closely with prison abolitionist and queer advocacy organizations, we aim to keep queer prisoners connected to outside community and help them in the fight toward liberation.
 The profits we generate go back to incarcerated artists, especially those with little to no resources.
 Using the DIY ideology of "punk-zine" culture, ABO was formed with the philosophy of mutual support, community and friendship.